Benefits Of Wheat Bran - Is It So Good?

 We all know that fiber is good for health, but do you know why?
 Fiber-rich foods reduce your chances of having constipation or diarrhea.
 Basically, fiber aids digestion and keeps digestive problems at bay.
 Remember that the benefits are dependent on the type of fiber you eat.
 Your body reacts differently to different types of fibers.

-There are two types of fibers: soluble and insoluble fiber.
+There are 2 types of fiber: soluble and insoluble fiber.
 Wheat bran is an insoluble fiber source that keeps you regular.
 That’s not it!
 Additionally, wheat bran helps lower your cholesterol levels, keeps your blood sugar in check, helps you lose and maintain weight, and strengthens your immune system.

 Like any dietary fiber, wheat bran can play a key role in losing and maintaining weight by staving off your hunger pangs.
 Wheat bran regulates your appetite and leaves you feeling full and satisfied.
 This mechanism directly promotes less food intake and also aids healthy eating and weight management.12